-The harassment of any student while on School District premises, on the basis of sex, is a violation of federal and state laws, and the policies of this school district.
-It is the intention of the School District to prohibit such behavior consistent with its policies and applicable state/federal law, including Title IX.
-Any student who believes he/she has been subjected to harassment on the basis of sex should submit a complaint to the Title IX Coordinator for the District using the procedures located here.
+The harassment of any student while on Fraser Public Schools' premises, on the basis of sex, is a violation of federal and state laws, and the policies of this school district.
+It is the intention of the Fraser Public Schools to prohibit such behavior.